Stan-Feng/HiPal/client/app/src/main/java/app/android/stanfeng/com/hipal/utils/README.md

 **If there's no reference pass the target reference to AJAX constructor, then it does not know who to manipulate**

-**The data you received will be parsed to JSONArray, even though it is only one JSON objet, which will be JSONArray just has one element.**
+**The data you received will be parsed to JSONArray, even though it is only one JSON object**

 ### Limitations
 * Only supports "UPDATE" and "POST" HTTP verb for attaching data